VictoriaMetrics/operator/README.md

  Operator simplifies VictoriaMetrics cluster installation, upgrading and managing.

- It has integration with VictoriaMetrics `vmbackuper` - advanced tools for making backups.
+ It has integration with VictoriaMetrics `vmbackupmanager` - advanced tools for making backups.
 Check backup [docs](/docs/backups.MD)

 ## Use cases